GrahamHannington/bigas/README.md

 -   Named presets.
 Introduce a new `preset` parameter that supports a limited number of values that represent some combination of parameter values, as a shortcut to specifying all of those parameters.
     For example, `preset=earth` might display a background image of Earth without all that tedious messing around with the `background` parameter.

--   Move user documentation content from this readme to more user-friendly static HTML pages, away from the potentially off-putting developer-centric context of this GitHub readme.
+-   Move user docs away from the potentially off-putting developer-centric context of this GitHub readme to more user-friendly static HTML pages.
 Change the destination of the information button to those pages.

 -   Revisit support for multiple instances of "Big As"-formatted SVG element in a single page.
 This might involve maintaining a separate "state" object to manage each SVG element.
     I acknowledge that I've focussed on the functionality of the `index.html` page, which uses a single call to `formatSVGElementsByID()`, at the expense of, say, the `formatSVGElementsByClassName()` function.

 -   Replace (or augment) the information button with a menu button.
 I have mixed feelings about this.
 I want a minimal user interface.
-It took me a while to come around to the idea of showing an information button.
+It took me a while to come around to the idea of even showing an information button.

 -   Dynamically generated Open Graph preview images.
 This would involve moving Big As to a website hosting environment that supports server-side scripting.